Atheerr/linux-server-configuration/README.md

 ## Install git and clone the catalog project
 1. Install git by running `sudo apt-get install git`

-2. Create a directory called **itemCatalog** and clone the [catalog project](https://github.com/blurdylan/item-catalog.git) by running `sudo git clone https://github.com/blurdylan/item-catalog.git itemCatalog`
+2. Create a directory called **itemCatalog** and clone the [catalog project](https://github.com/blurdylan/item-catalog.git) by running `sudo -u www-data git clone https://github.com/blurdylan/item-catalog.git itemCatalog`
     > Note that the _itemCatalog_ at the end is to stop git from adding the folder item-catalog because Apache doesn't like hyphens very much

-3. Change the ownership of the 'itemCatalog' directory to ubuntu by running (while in /var/www): `sudo chown -R ubuntu:ubuntu itemCatalog/`
+3. Change the ownership of the 'itemCatalog' directory to www-data by running (while in /var/www): `sudo chown -R www-data:www-data itemCatalog/`

 4. Go to the `cd /var/www/itemCatalog/itemCatalog` directory